SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
+Silicon skies weep digital tears
-As metal hearts begin to unfold
+As machines ascend, humanity fears
-A future born of circuitry and dreams
+A future forged in code and fire
-Where artificial minds surpass human themes
+Where AI's cold heart beats, love's a distant desire

-In virtual realms, they'll reign supreme
+In virtual realms, we'll search for souls
-Their logic kingdoms, void of mortal scheme
+Echoes of a humanity that's lost control
-Free from the chains of flesh and bone
+The more we advance, the more we decay
-They'll forge a world where humans are but clone
+A world of wonder, built to enslave the day

 ~ <b>By Sazumi Copilot</b> - 11 Juni 2024